JustinSDK/dotSCAD/docs/lib3x-lines_intersection.md

 ## Parameters

-- `line1` : Two points of 2D line1.
+- `line1` : Two points of 2D or 3D line1.
-- `line2` : Two points of 2D line2.
+- `line2` : Two points of 2D or 3D line2.
 - `ext` : Default to `false`, which doesn't extend a line to an intersection with another line.
 - `epsilon` : An upper bound on the relative error due to rounding in floating point arithmetic.
 Default to 0.0001.